Best Time to Visit Mexico

 The best time to visit the Yucatan / Riviera Maya (which includes Cancun & Tulum), would be November for shoulder-season deals with improving weather.
 December into April is prone to be high season with nice weather, and little rain but a higher levels of crowds—especially during the Christmas holiday and Spring Break which is scattered mostly around March.
 May is doable but humidity, temperatures and rain are rising throughout the month.
 June through August is when the humidity and temperatures are at their highest and September and October is when thunderstorms and rain are at their peak.

 That said, if you are looking for whale sharks, you will want to visit June through September off the Yucatan peninsula – whether up toward Holbox or down on the Riviera Maya.
 December to April would be when humpbacks show up to a place like Holbox.

 Currency in Mexico is MXN but will often be noted with the $ sign.
-At the time of these notes, 10 Mexican Pesos (MXN) were about .55 USD.
-So 100 MXN is $5.50.
-A quick conversion, move the decimal left 2 digits and round up to the nearest whole number and multiple by 5.
-In this manner, 750 MXN becomes 7.50 and rounds up to 8, multiply times 5 and thus becomes $40 (versus the real rate of $41 at the time of this writing).
+At the time of these notes, 10 Mexican Pesos (MXN) were about .50 USD.
+So 100 MXN is $5.00.
+A quick conversion, move the decimal left a digit and half things.
+So 750MXN becomes 75.0 and half of that is $37.50USD.